vli777/pyport/README.md

 Modern Portfolio Optimization

 # WIP
-- Z-score-based arbitrage on cointegrated baskets
+- Statistical arbitrage on cointegrated baskets

 # February 2025 Latest (2/5/25)
 - Updated features with more modern techniques: (VAE for anomaly detection would be considered more SOTA, but due to our data sample size and the marginal benefit vs computational resources required, isolation forest was selected.